MohamedShakshak/Titanic_project_MLOps_lab_0/README.md

 ## Overview

-This project implements an end-to-end machine learning pipeline for the Titanic survival prediction task, with an emphasis on clean structure, reproducibility, and practical MLOps workflows.
+This project implements an end-to-end machine learning pipeline for the Titanic survival prediction task, with a focus on reproducibility, modularity, and practical MLOps workflows.

-The pipeline covers:

-- Automated dataset download
-- Data loading and preprocessing
-- Feature engineering and transformation
-- Model training with configurable algorithms
-- Evaluation and metric export
-- Model artifact persistence
-- Centralized configuration management with Hydra
+The project now uses **DVC** to orchestrate and track the pipeline stages, outputs, metrics, and parameters.
+Hydra is still used for structured configuration, while DVC manages experiment flow and artifact tracking.

 ## Features

 - **Reproducible environment** managed with `uv`
+- **Pipeline orchestration with DVC**
+- **Parameter tracking** through `params.yaml`
-- **Config-driven experiments** using Hydra configuration groups
+- **Config-driven workflow** using Hydra
 - **Modular training code** under `src/training`
-- **Multiple model choices** including Logistic Regression and Random Forest
+- **Multiple model options** including Logistic Regression and Random Forest
-- **Saved outputs** for trained models, processed data, and evaluation metrics
+- **Tracked outputs and metrics** for datasets, models, and reports

 ## Tech Stack

 - Python `3.11`
+- DVC
 - Hydra
 - scikit-learn
 - pandas